-The German Center for Art History, Paris (Deutsches Forum für Kunstgeschichte Paris, Max- Weber-Foundation) and the Program Art Histories and Aesthetic Practices of the Forum Transregionale Studien, Berlin invite applications from doctoral and postdoctoral scholars of Art History and related disciplines to participate in the Transregional Academy on Latin American Art II in Buenos Aires, Argentina, on »Mobility: Objects, Materials, Concepts, Actors«.
-The Academy is organized in cooperation with the Centro de Investigación en Arte, Materia y Cultura at the Instituto de Investigaciones en Arte y Cultura »Dr. Norberto Griffa« (IIAC) from the Universidad Nacional de Tres de Febrero (UNTREF).
-It will take place from September 30 to October 8, 2017 at the Museo de la Universidad Nacional de Tres de Febrero (MUNTREF) in Buenos Aires.
+The German Center for Art History, Paris (Deutsches Forum für Kunstgeschichte Paris, Max- Weber-Foundation) and the Program Art Histories and Aesthetic Practices of the Forum Transregionale Studien, Berlin invited applications from doctoral and postdoctoral scholars of Art History and related disciplines to participate in the Transregional Academy on Latin American Art II in Buenos Aires, Argentina, on »Mobility: Objects, Materials, Concepts, Actors«.
+The Academy was organized in cooperation with the Centro de Investigación en Arte, Materia y Cultura at the Instituto de Investigaciones en Arte y Cultura »Dr. Norberto Griffa« (IIAC) from the Universidad Nacional de Tres de Febrero (UNTREF).
+It took place from September 30 to October 8, 2017 at the Museo de la Universidad Nacional de Tres de Febrero (MUNTREF) in Buenos Aires.

 Transregional Academies are part of the strategic cooperation between the Forum for Transregional Studies and the Max Weber Foundation – German Humanities Institutes Abroad.
 They are supported by the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
 The Terra Foundation for American Art sponsors two fellowships to facilitate the participation of scholars researching the question of mobility within the United States or as part of a broader international context.

 Secreteria Académia del Instituto de Investigación

 en Arte y Cultura Dr. Norberto Griffa, UNTREF